uwcse510/web-cse510-au18/index.md

 - What aspects of this work were particularly well done or effective?
 - If you had conducted this research, what would you have done differently?

+We also note that some papers will be presented by authors of those papers.
+Although we want everybody to be comfortable with open discussion, and we do not expect posts to be overly formal, this is another reason to be thoughtful in how you approach paper discussion.

 Discussions will be coordinated using Canvas, with a post for each day:

 {% if page.canvas.discussion != nil %}<{{ page.canvas.discussion }}>{% else %}`Link to be added`{% endif %}